joindeed/prisma-auth/README.md

 Nevertheless, we might want to support them in the future.

+## Release

+- Manually edit version number in package.json (duh).
+- Create a new release on Github, create a tag matching the new version number
+- The actual publish would happen automatically (observe the GH actions that it actually does)

 ## Credit

 This package has been proudly developed by the Deed team!